 About World Suicide Prevention Day

 Every year, suicide accounts for over 800,000 deaths globally.
 Every life lost represents someone’s partner, child, parent, friend or colleague.

 The crucial role of collaboration is, for the third consecutive year, the theme on World Suicide Prevention Day (10th September):"Working Together to Prevent Suicide".
 With the prevention of suicide to the fore, we are reminded that we can collectively rise to the challenges presented by suicide.

-During this time, the International Association for Suicide Prevention emphasises the importance of raising awareness of the issue and finding out about the causes of suicide and associated warning signs, sharing your own experiences in a bid to more fully understand and address the many component parts of suicide and caring for those in distress in your community - taking a minute to reach out to someone could change the course of another’s life. #WSPD2020 What you can do
+During this time, the International Association for Suicide Prevention emphasises the importance of raising awareness of the issue and finding out about the causes of suicide and associated warning signs, sharing your own experiences in a bid to more fully understand and address the many component parts of suicide and caring for those in distress in your community - taking a minute to reach out to someone could change the course of another’s life.

 Suicide is a difficult issue to address and some people may never fully understand why someone would want to take their own life.
 However, it’s important to know there are things you can do to help prevent it and offer support.